 Brian Baker: Brian Baker is an expert in preparedness, response, disaster recovery, and homeland security.
 With close to two decades of public service and public safety leadership, he has served in a variety of senior level management positions for public, private, and non-governmental organizations.
 Brian currently serves as the Vice President of Hagerty Consulting, where he acts as one of Hagerty's public facing leaders and plays a leading role in Hagerty's business development and growth efforts.
 Prior to joining Hagerty, Brian served as the Interim Director of the District of Columbia Homeland Security and Emergency Management Agency (DC HSEMA).
 In this role, he led a team of over 100 full time employees, managed over $500 million in local and federal grant funds, served on prominent policy groups, oversaw the DC fusion center, and served as the Consequence Management Chair for more than 25 National Special Security Events (NSSEs), including four presidential inaugurations and two papal visits.
 Before becoming Interim Director, Brian served as the Deputy Director, Homeland Security Advisor, Chief of Staff, State Coordinating Officer (SCO) over saw the State Administrative Office for grants and federal funding.
 Overall, he was responsible for emergency planning, preparedness, response, and recovery for the City, including operations for a 24-hour emergency operations center and the Washington Regional Threat Analysis Center.
 A Ward 6 resident, Mr. Baker received his undergraduate degree at Johnson and Wales University and his graduate education at the George Washington University School of Public Health.
 He is also a graduate of the Naval Postgraduate School Center for Homeland Defense and Security's Homeland Security Executive Leaders Program.

-Edward Pearson: Edward Pearson retired from the District of Columbia Fire and Emergency Medical Services Department in December 2017 after thirty years of dedicated service to the citizens and visitors of our nation's capital.
+Edward Pearson: Edward Pearson retired from the D.C.
+Fire and Emergency Medical Services Department (FEMS) after thirty years of dedicated service to the citizens and visitors of our nation’s capital.
 His career began in 1987 as a firefighter and he was promoted to the rank of Sergeant in 1995.
 Edward held the rank of Lieutenant and Captain before his promotion to Battalion Fire Chief in November of 2005.
-He was then promoted to the rank of Deputy Fire Chief on January 3, 2011.
-He is the only Deputy Fire Chief in the Department's history to serve as Firefighting/Operations Deputy on Platoon #1, #2, #3, and #4.
-Edward is certified as a National Fire Protection Association (NFPA) 1021- Fire Officer IV.
-He also served as an adjunct professor for the University of the District of Columbia from 2003 -2011 teaching the core courses of the fire science degree curriculum and is certified as an instructor for the Department of Homeland Security's National Incident Management System (NIMS) curriculum with expertise in instructing Incident Command System (ICS).
-A native Washingtonian and Ward 7 resident, Mr. Pearson received his Master of Arts in Security Studies from Naval Postgraduate School in Monterey, California, a Master of Public Administration in Public Management (2002) and a Bachelor of Science (BS) from the University of the District of Columbia (2000).
+He was promoted to the rank of Deputy Fire Chief on January 3, 2011.
+He is the only Deputy Fire Chief in the Department’s history to serve as Firefighting/Operations Deputy on Platoon #1, #2, #3, and #4.
+Edward is a 2007 graduate of the National Fire Academy’s Executive Fire Officer Program (EFO).
+He is a 2003 graduate of the George Washington University Center for Excellence in Municipal Management (CEMM).
+A native Washingtonian and Ward 7 resident, Edward received his Master of Arts in Security Studies from Naval Postgraduate School in Monterey, California in 2014, a Master of Public Administration in Public Management in 2002, and a Bachelor of Science in Fire Science Administration in 2000, both from the University of the District of Columbia.

 Joanna Turner: Joanna Turner currently serves as Director of Government Relations at The Hershey Company, where she advises the business on federal, state and local policy and legislative matters.
 Prior to her position at The Hershey Company, Joanna was the Executive Director of the National Association of Regional Councils (NARC) and served as Deputy Assistant Secretary for Intergovernmental Affairs at the US Department of Transportation, a position she held from 2009 to 2014.
 Before her federal service, Joanna was the lead advocate and negotiator on federal transportation policies on behalf of the National Governors Association and the nation's 55 state and territorial governors.
 She also spent eight years at the National League of Cities, where she developed and advanced an advocacy platform to support the national transportation, environmental, and energy-related goals of the nation's 18,000 municipal governments.
 A Ward 6 Resident, Joanna received her Bachelors of Arts degree in Geography from George Washington University.